petazeta/youronlineshop/docs/marketing.md

 (Your online shop)[https://github.com/petazeta/youronlineshop] is a source code of a software for building an e-commerce which can be modified from the browser to become a custom e-commerce or online store.

-## 2 Which are the adventages for developers?
+## 2 Which adventages have for developers?

 Main adventages are small source code weight, high speed compared to other solutions and also its simplicity for users.